The benchmark could take 40–60s causing the Next.js proxy to drop the

 🧩 Leetdle

 A daily coding challenge game inspired by Wordle — but for code.
 Every day at midnight (Paris time), a new AI-generated coding challenge is published.
-Players solve it in Python, JavaScript, TypeScript, or Rust, with their code executed in secure, sandboxed Docker containers.
+Players solve it in Python, JavaScript, TypeScript, Rust, C++, or C, with their code executed in secure, sandboxed Docker containers.

 🎯 Project Overview